Distributed Event Localization via Alternating Direction Method of Multipliers: PROBLEM STATEMENT

 Then the event localization problem amounts to estimating the unknown event location $\bm{x}$ using known sensor positions $\bm{a}_{i,k}$ and noisy range measurements ${r}_{i,k}$ ($i=1,2,\ldots,m,\,k=1,2,\ldots,N_i$).
-As shown in Fig. \ref{fig:event localization structure illustration}, we assume that each cluster has a cluster head in each cluster $i$, which can gather all range measurements ${r}_{i,k}$ from sensors within the cluster.
+Still motivated by acoustic event localization applications (e.g., the PinPoint\textsuperscript{TM} event localization sensor network \cite{deligeorges2015mobile,cakiades2012fusion}), we assume that a cluster head exists in each cluster $i$, which can gather range measurements ${r}_{i,k}$ from all sensors within the cluster.
 In addition, a cluster head can communicate and exchange information with the cluster head of a neighboring cluster if there is a communication link between them (cf. Fig. \ref{fig:event localization structure illustration}).
 In this case, we also say that these two clusters can communicate.
 We assume that the communication pattern forms a connected network, i.e., there is a (multi-hop) path (composed of multiple communication links connected in succession) between any pair of cluster heads.
-For example, in Fig. \ref{fig:event localization structure illustration}, cluster 1 is able to interchange information with cluster 2 and 3 (via cluster heads); cluster 2 can exchange information with cluster 1, 3 and 4 (via cluster heads), etc. Denote ${B}_{i}$ as the set of all neighboring clusters of cluster $i$ and $\hat{B}_i$ as the union of set ${B}_{i}$ and cluster $i$ itself.
+For example, in Fig. \ref{fig:event localization structure illustration}, cluster 1 is able to exchange information with clusters 2 and 3 (via cluster heads); cluster 2 can exchange information with clusters 1, 3, and 4 (via cluster heads), etc. Denote ${B}_{i}$ as the set of all neighboring clusters of cluster $i$, $\hat{B}_i$ as the union of set ${B}_{i}$ and cluster $i$ itself, and $|B_i|$ as the number of clusters in ${B}_{i}$.

-As in most existing results, we also use the maximum likelihood method (ML) for network localization \cite{simonetto2014distributed}, \cite{destino2011maximum}.
-Let ${p}_{i,k}({d}_{i,k}(\bm{x},\bm{a}_{i,k})|{r}_{i,k})$ denote the measuring probability density function (PDF) for sensor $k$ in cluster $i$, we can define the localization problem as follows:
+As in most existing results, we use the maximum likelihood method for event localization \cite{pinar2010convex,fu2012complex}.
+Let ${p}_{i,k}({d}_{i,k}(\bm{x},\bm{a}_{i,k})|{r}_{i,k})$ denote the measuring probability density function (PDF) for sensor $k$ in cluster $i$ and assume that it is a log-concave function of unknown distance ${d}_{i,k}$ \cite{simonetto2014distributed}, we can write this problem using the maximum likelihood method (which is costly but efficient \cite{beck2008iterative}):